sharondumb/sharondumb.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am Sharon Du.
+I am Sharon Du, and my pronouns are she/they.
 I was born in Takapuna, New Zealand, and my family is from Haining, China.
 I was largely raised in Melbourne, Australia.

 In 2022, I graduated with a B.A.H. in International Relations from Stanford University.
 I will be starting my J.D./M.A. at Yale Law School and Yale’s Center for East Asian Studies in 2023.